dremixam/liberty-tree.net/_posts/2012-11-23-fanatic-threatens-to-blow-up-the-vinewood-sign.md

 ---
-layout: article
-title: Fanatic Threatens To Blow Up The Vinewood Sign
-cover: "/content/images/2016/06/Vinewood_Sign_1.jpg"
 authors:
 - offic3r-3dwards
+cover: /content/images/2016/06/Vinewood_Sign_1.jpg
 date: '2012-11-23 00:00:00'
+layout: article
+redirect_from:
+- /2012/11/22/fanatic-threatens-to-blow-up-the-vinewood-sign
+- /2012/11/22/fanatic-threatens-to-blow-up-the-vinewood-sign/
 tags:
 - los-santos
-redirect_from:
-  - /2012/11/22/fanatic-threatens-to-blow-up-the-vinewood-sign
+title: Fanatic Threatens To Blow Up The Vinewood Sign
 ---

 November 15th, 4:10 PM, Los Santos Sheriff Department deputies tried to apprehend a suspicious man spotted in the vicinity of the Vinewood sign.
 According to the nearby witnesses who called the police - a tiny group of Australian tourists -, the suspect was holding a small object in his hands that could be an explosive charge and was trying to climb on top of the letter D.